 Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 4.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 4.00 million.
 Type of Action Research and Innovation Actions Admissibility conditions The conditions are described in General Annex A. The following exceptions apply: The page limit of the application is 50 pages.
-Eligibility The conditions are described in General Annex B. The following conditions exceptions apply: In order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, or security, namely avoiding a situation of technological dependency on a non-EU source, in a global context that requires the EU to build on its strenths and to carefully assess and address strategic weakenesses, vulnerabilities and high-risk dependencies, participation is limited to legal entities established in Member States only.
+Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: In order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, or security, namely avoiding a situation of technological dependency on a non-EU source, in a global context that requires the EU to build on its strengths and to carefully assess and address strategic weaknesses, vulnerabilities and high-risk dependencies, participation is limited to legal entities established in Member States.
 Proposals including entities established in countries outside the scope specified in the call/topic/action will be ineligible.
-If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-Technology Readiness Level Third parties' activities are expected to start at least TRL 2 and reach at least TRL 6 by the end of the project - The reference TRL definition is the ISO 16290:2013 applicable to the space sector.
-Procedure The procedure is described in General Annex F. The following exceptions apply: The granting authority can fund a maximum of one project.
-Legal and financial set-up of the Grant The rules are described in General Annex G. The following exceptions apply: Agreements The beneficiary may provide financial support to third parties up to a total amount of EUR 3,8 million.
-In derogation to article 204 EU Financial Regulation (2018/1046), the maximum amount to be granted to each third party can exceed EUR 60,000.
-This derogation is justified by the fact that foreseen actions carried out by third parties target competitive added-value SST services proposed worldwide by the EU industry to capture new SST markets.
-A given action can be implemented by one third party or a by consortium of entities.
-The maximum amount to be granted to each action implemented by a third party or by a consortium is expected to be in the range of EUR 600,000.
-Financial supports to third parties are expected to start no later than 6 months after the start date of the grant.